h0dgep0dge/ITSP7/Progress Reports.md

 In week 8 I gave a presentation to the Palmerson North Linux User Group on the topic of OpenWRT, a Linux distro for routers.
 After my presentation I spoke with a few of the attendees about networking and particularly driver support enabling hardware acceleration for routing.
 I'm hoping this knowledge will help me with completing this project.

+## Weeks 9-10

+Got TRex working on the firebox in DPDK mode, by moving to CentOS Stream 9 Extended Install.md
+Ran first benchmarks on a mikrotik router in bridge mode Configured mikrotik router to support benchmarks in route mode